-The signs and symptoms of pleurisy might include:
+Signs and symptoms of pleurisy might include:

-- Chest pain that worsens when you breathe, cough or sneeze
+Chest pain that worsens when you breathe, cough or sneeze

-- Shortness of breath — because you are trying to minimize breathing in and out
+Shortness of breath — because you are trying to minimize breathing in and out

-- A cough — only in some cases
+A cough — only in some cases

-- A fever — only in some cases
+A fever — only in some cases

-In some cases of pleurisy, fluid builds up in the small space between the two layers of tissue (pleural space).
+Pleural effusion.
+In some cases of pleurisy, fluid builds up in the small space between the two layers of tissue.
 This is called pleural effusion.
-When there is a fair amount of fluid, pleuritic pain lessens or disappears because the two layers of pleura are no longer in contact.
-A large amount of fluid in the pleural space can create pressure, compressing your lung to the point that it partially or completely collapses.
-This makes breathing difficult and might cause you to cough.
-The extra fluid can also become infected.
-This is called an empyema.
-An empyema is often accompanied by fever.
+When there is a fair amount of fluid, pleuritic pain lessens or disappears because the two layers of pleura are no longer in contact and don't rub together.

 When to see a doctor

+Call your doctor right away if you experience unexplained, intense chest pain during breathing.
 You might have a problem with your lungs, heart or pleura or an underlying illness for which you need prompt medical care.

-- A viral infection, such as the flu (influenza)
+Viral infection, such as the flu (influenza)

-- A bacterial infection, such as pneumonia
+Bacterial infection, such as pneumonia

-- Autoimmune disorder, such as rheumatoid arthritis
+Autoimmune disorder, such as rheumatoid arthritis or lupus

-- Lung cancer near the pleural surface
+Lung cancer near the pleural surface

-- Rib fracture
+Rib fracture or trauma

-- Certain inherited diseases, such as sickle cell disease
+Certain inherited diseases, such as sickle cell disease

 Your doctor will start by asking about your medical history and doing a physical exam, including examining your chest with a stethoscope.

-To determine if you have pleurisy, your doctor might recommend:
+To determine if you have pleurisy and identify the cause, your doctor might recommend:

-- Blood tests.
+Blood tests.
 A blood test might tell your doctor if you have an infection.
-Other blood tests also might detect an autoimmune disorder, such as rheumatoid arthritis or lupus, in which the initial sign is pleurisy.
+Other blood tests also might detect an autoimmune disorder, such as rheumatoid arthritis or lupus, in which the initial sign can be pleurisy.

-- Chest X-ray.
+Chest X-ray.
 A chest X-ray can show if your lungs are fully inflating or if there is air or fluid between the lungs and ribs.

-- Ultrasound.
+Ultrasound.
 This imaging method uses high-frequency sound waves to produce precise images of structures within your body.
 Your doctor might use ultrasound to determine whether you have a pleural effusion.

-- Electrocardiogram (ECG or EKG).
+Electrocardiogram (ECG or EKG).
 Your doctor might recommend this heart-monitoring test to rule out certain heart problems as a cause for your chest pain.

 In some cases, your doctor might remove fluid and tissue from the pleural space for testing.
 Procedures might include:

-- Thoracentesis.
-To remove fluid for laboratory analysis, your doctor might suggest thoracentesis.
+Thoracentesis.
 In this procedure, your doctor injects a local anesthetic between your ribs to the area where fluid was seen on your imaging studies.
-Next your doctor inserts a needle through your chest wall between your ribs to remove fluid for laboratory analysis.
+Next your doctor inserts a needle through your chest wall between your ribs to remove fluid for lab analysis and to help you breathe better.
 Your doctor might insert the needle with the help of ultrasound guidance.

-- Thoracoscopy or pleuroscopy.
-If tuberculosis or cancer is a suspected cause of your condition, your doctor might perform a procedure that allows for direct visualization inside your chest to look for any abnormalities or to obtain a tissue sample (biopsy) if needed.
+Thoracoscopy.
+If TB or cancer is a suspected cause of your condition, your doctor might perform a thoracoscopy — also called a pleuroscopy — in which a tiny camera (thoracoscope) is inserted through a small incision in your chest wall.
+This procedure allows for a direct view inside your chest to look for any abnormalities or to get a tissue sample (biopsy).

-Treatments used in pleurisy and pleural effusion focus primarily on the underlying cause.
-For example, if bacterial pneumonia is the cause, an antibiotic will control the infection.
-If the cause is viral, pleurisy will resolve on its own.
+Treatment for pleurisy focuses primarily on the underlying cause.
+For example, if bacterial pneumonia is the cause, an antibiotic will be prescribed to manage the infection.
+If the cause is viral, pleurisy may resolve on its own.

 The outcome of pleurisy treatment depends on the seriousness of the underlying disease.
 If the condition that caused pleurisy is diagnosed and treated early, a full recovery is typical.